agaveplatform/rstudio/README.md

 ## Building

-T build the image, you have two options.
-First is to run the Docker build command manually:
+You can build the Docker image either manually or using the included `docker-compose.yml` file.
+To build manually, run the following command:

 ```Bash
 docker build -it --rm -t rstudio:2.4.3 .
 ```

-Second is to use the `docker-compose.yml file to do it for you.
+To build with Docker Compose, run the following command from the project root directory.

 ```
 docker-compose build